 6. Be a friend to your lover

 I’m way nicer to my friends than I am to my romantic partners.
 I share a deep emotional relationship with them, but I also see them as complex people who make mistakes, I give them the benefit of the doubt, and I gently call them in when I think it’s needed.

 Romantic love is often seen as the paragon of all love, which means we heap more expectations on romantic partners and are visibly disappointed when things aren’t as perfect as we expected.
 Paradoxically, we’re also slower at highlighting it when they’re being problematic.

 Being a friend to your lover also means hearing them out, buying them a drink if they’ve had a bad day and occasionally telling them their haircut looks great, even if you hate it.
-Friendship is at least as, if not more, sacred than romance, so let’s not lose it.
+Friendship is, at the very least, as sacred as romance, if not more, so let’s not lose it.